sonnyit/java/_posts/2016-06-14-jb-features.md

 ### 8. Portable [&#10548;](#tables)

-Java byte code can be carried to any platform
+Java bytecode can be carried to any platform.

 ### 9. High Performance [&#10548;](#tables)